keithalpichi/pymail_sender/README.md

 - [Keith Alpichi](https://keithalpichi.github.io)
 - [@keithalpichi](https://twitter.com/keithalpichi)

+## Motivation behind PyMail Sender

+I have clients I like to keep in touch with.
+So I send an email to them about every 3-6 months.
+I hated to have to login each time, setup an email, add the contact, create the email subject and body text, and so on.

+I wrote this simple script to do this for me.
+Although right now it is a minimal email sender I'd like to implement it where it automates email sending like so:

+1. When 3 or 6 months pass (I set this interval myself) for a specific client the program notifies me (through email, Slack, etc.)
+2. It asks to input an email subject line and body for the email the program is about to send.
+3. I hit send and voila!

 ## Key notes:
 - Written in Python3 and utilizes Python's built-in `smtplib` and email modules.
 - Program reads contact's information from a JSON file (`contacts.json`).